Summer and Dogs: Tips, Risks, and How To Keep Them Safe

 Bringing Dogs Along For The Ride?!

-Here’s a tip we think shouldn’t even need to be stated, but…We get it, we all love having our dogs with us at all times, and that includes while we’re out driving around and running errands.
+We get it, we all love having our dogs with us at all times, and that includes while we’re out driving around and running errands.

-FAQ for Summer for Dogs
+FAQs for Summer for Dogs

 Summertime is the perfect chance for you and your pup to hit the beach or pool.
-If you are going to the beach, make sure their paws are protected.
+If you are going to the beach, make sure their paws are protected!

 The most important thing you can do is make sure they stay hydrated and that you know how to keep dogs cool during the summer.